-Caryophylline: Common in two main forms, beta caryophyllene, also commonly seen as β-Caryophyllene or abbreviated to BCP, and trans-caryophyllene or TC.
-Aside from cannabis, this terpene can be found in clove, black pepper and rosemary.
+Caryophyllene: Common in two main forms, beta caryophyllene, also commonly seen as β-Caryophyllene or abbreviated to BCP, and trans-caryophyllene or TC.
+Aside from cannabis, this terpene can be found in clove, black pepper and cotton.

-Humulene: Found naturally in pine, ginger, hops and coriander, this terpene is known for its earthy, woody aroma and flavour.
+Humulene: Found naturally in ginger, hops and sage, this terpene is known for its earthy, woody aroma and flavour.

-Limonene: Known for its citrus aroma and flavour, this terpene is found in high concentrations in citrus fruit rinds.
+Limonene: Known for its citrus aroma and flavour, this terpene is found in high concentrations in citrus fruit rinds, juniper, and rosemary.

-Linalool: This terpene is found in many flowers and spice plants, which explains its floral scent.
+Linalool: This terpene is found in many flowers and spice plants, such as lavender, coriander, and basil – which explains its floral scent.

-Myrcene: The smallest of all terpenes and yet the most abundant in cannabis, Mycene can be found in mangoes, hops and basil.
+Myrcene: The smallest of all terpenes and yet the most abundant in cannabis, Myrcene can be found in mangoes, hops and thyme.
 It produces a spicy, balsamic flavour and aroma.

 Pinene: A terpene found primarily in cannabis and conifers, which smells strongly of pine.